This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 - Mindfulness is for stress reduction.
 Reducing stress is a wonderful and important side effect, but there are many other reasons to practice mindfulness.

 - Mindfulness is the same as meditation and I need to sit still and be quiet.
-There are many ways to incorporate mindfulness into your everday routine and daily activities.
+There are many ways to incorporate mindfulness into your everyday routine and daily activities.
 Most activities you currently do can be carried out in a more mindful way.
-And of course you can sit still and practice mindfulness quietly too!
+And of course, you can sit still and practice mindfulness quietly too!

 - Mindfulness is just for religious or spiritual people.
 Mindfulness is a common technique used in many forms of therapy with a great deal of research being invested in this topic to investigate the correlation between mindfulness practices and increased wellness.

 FREE CBT & Mindfulness mini-video series.
 Join the Stellar Wellness community!

 How To Start A Mindfulness Practice?

 The intention to learn and develop these skills is amazing.
 The best way is to incorporate a mindful attitude throughout your day.
 A mindfulness practice doesn’t have to be long.
 The following short activities are wonderful mindfulness practices to start with.

 - 5 senses, for example, mindful eating (taste)

 - Observation and acceptance of your thoughts and emotions